Olga Nazarova: Career

-Nazarova competed for the Soviet Union at the 1987 World Championships in Rome, finishing eighth in the 400 metres final and winning a silver medal in the 4 x 400m relay, with 400m gold medallist Olga Bryzgina, Aelita Yurchenko and Mariya Pinigina.
+Nazarova competed for the Soviet Union at the 1987 World Championships in Rome, finishing eighth in the 400 metres final and winning a silver medal in the 4 × 400 m relay, with 400 m gold medallist Olga Bryzgina, Aelita Yurchenko and Mariya Pinigina.
 She went on to compete for the Soviet Union at the 1988 Summer Olympics held in Seoul, winning the bronze medal in the 400 metres.
-She then joined with gold medalist Olga Bryzgina, 400m hurdles silver medalist Tatyana Ledovskaya and Mariya Pinigina to win gold in the 4 × 400 m relay.
+She then joined with gold medalist Olga Bryzgina, 400 m hurdles silver medalist Tatyana Ledovskaya and Mariya Pinigina to win gold in the 4 × 400 m relay.
 That USSR relay team set a new world record of 3:15.17 minutes which is still unbeaten (As of 2023).

 Nazarova competed only in the relay at the 1991 World Championships, winning a gold medal, along with Bryzgina, Ledovskaya and Lyudmila Dzhigalova.
-She competed for the Commonwealth of Independent States at the 1992 Summer Olympics held in Barcelona, finishing fourth in the 400m final.
-In the 4 x 400 metres, she won the gold medal, along with Bryzgina (who had this time won the silver medal in the 400m), Dzhigalova and Yelena Ruzina.
+She competed for the Commonwealth of Independent States at the 1992 Summer Olympics held in Barcelona, finishing fourth in the 400 m final.
+In the 4 × 400 metres, she won the gold medal, along with Bryzgina (who had this time won the silver medal in the 400 m), Dzhigalova and Yelena Ruzina.